natesymer/FHSTwitterEngine/README.markdown

 - `NSError`
 - `nil`

-In the case of `authenticatedUserIsBlocking:isID:`, an NSString will be returned.
+In the case of `authenticatedUserIsBlocking:isID:` and `testService`, an NSString will be returned.
 It will be `@"YES"` to indicate YES and `@"NO"` to indicate NO. Additionally, it will return an `NSError` if it fails.
 How else could I prevent false negatives?

 **For the future**